 - If you are an international student, you may have additional admission requirements.

 - Ten courses must be completed within five years.

-- The curriculum consists of six required core courses (18 credits) and 12 credits of electives.
-Subject to advisor approval, an elective may be substituted for a required course if the student has previously completed an equivalent graduate-level course.
+- The curriculum consists of six required core courses (18 credits) and four elective courses (12 credits).
+Subject to advisor approval, an elective may be substituted for a required course if you have previously completed an equivalent graduate-level course.

 - Electives may be chosen from a selected list of courses in the Bloomberg School of Public Health (140.xxx), the Applied Biomedical Engineering program (585.xxx) or from the Systems Engineering program (645.xxx).

 Please refer to the Schedule Planning Information page for a general idea when these courses are offered.
 For exact dates, times, locations, fees, and instructors, please refer to the course schedule published each term.

 *This Bloomberg (BSPH) course is offered in-person and is sometimes available online.